GitBB3/rt_12_part2_gazebo/README.md

 # robot_urdf
-Assignment 2 part 2 (repository is the version in the turtlesim environment, this is the required version with RViz and Gazebo)
+Assignment 2 part 2 (repository is the version in the turtlesim environment, see repository rt_12, this is the required version with RViz and Gazebo)

 ## Run it